ari4java/ari4java/README.md

 Testing and packaging
 ---------------------

-The easiest tway to build is simply using the Gradle script supplied.
+The easiest way to build is simply using the Gradle script supplied.

 		gradle clean build